amitlan/website/_posts/2020-05-14-partition-logical-replication.md

 tags: [pg]
 last_updated: 2020-05-14
 ---
-# Partitioned tables can now be replicated
+# Postgres: partitioned tables can now be replicated
 ## ...a bit more conveniently

 May 14, 2020